 There is no longer any arbitral procedure in which the parties do not file one or several requests for extensions of time.
 It is therefore essential that in the procedural calendar they agree on deadlines which are reasonable and comfortable, and that they will be able to strictly respect.
 The parties should also be reminded that the principle of equality does not mean that the deadlines for each party be identical.
 It only implies that they both have equal opportunity to adequately present their case.

-Increasingly in my experience, a party will argue at the initial hearing that the case, or significant part of the case, can be resolved by a partial award on the basis of legal submissions and documents, without need for a evidentiary hearing – or after limited evidentiary hearings on dispositive matters such as jurisdiction or statute of limitations.
-In such cases, the tribunal may consider whether it remains advisable to schedule final evidentiary hearings, so that the dates are reserved and available if necessary.
+One or more parties may argue at the initial hearing that the case, or a significant part of the case, can be resolved by a partial award on the basis of legal submissions and documents, without need for an evidentiary hearing – or after limited evidentiary hearings on a dispositive matter such as jurisdiction or statute of limitations.
+In such cases, it is often advisable to schedule final evidentiary hearings, so that the dates are reserved and available if necessary.

-Counsel sometimes have different approaches to witnesses, and it is useful for the procedural order following the initial hearing to have clear rules on the presentation of witness evidence.
+Counsel sometimes have different approaches to witnesses, and in such cases it is useful for the procedural order following the initial hearing to have clear rules on the presentation of witness evidence.

 Other matters to consider include establishing dates by which the parties will state the order in which they will call their witnesses and designate party representatives for the hearings; length of direct examination (often a short warm-up direct examination is permitted); scope of cross-examination and re-direct examination; whether oral testimony will be given under oath or affirmation and, if so, in what form an oath or affirmation should be made; and whether witnesses may be in the hearing room prior to their testimony.

-In the event, as is common, the parties intend to appoint expert witnesses, the expert reports are usually scheduled to accompany the other evidentiary submissions.
-Counsel may find it useful to inquire at the initial hearing if the arbitrators wish to have the experts meet prior to the merits hearings to identify areas of agreement and disagreement or to have expert witness conferencing at the merits hearings.
+In the event, as is common, the parties intend to appoint expert witnesses, expert reports are often scheduled to accompany the other evidentiary submissions.
+Counsel may find it useful to enquire at the initial hearing if the arbitrators wish to have the experts meet prior to the merits hearings to identify areas of agreement and disagreement or to have expert witness conferencing at the merits hearings.
 Witness conferencing, in particular, may affect the parties’ choice of experts.

 If the tribunal, or one of the parties, expresses an interest at the initial hearing in tribunal appointment of an expert, it may be appropriate for a party opposing tribunal appointment to ask the tribunal to postpone any decision until after the initial evidentiary submissions (including any reports by party-appointed experts).
 If the tribunal does appoint an expert, the procedural order should include a schedule for drafting the expert’s terms of reference, submission of the expert report and party comments on the expert’s report well before the merits hearing.